MattBort/weather-app/README.md

     Interrupt_enableInterrupt(INT_PORT3);
     Interrupt_enableInterrupt(INT_PORT5);
 ```
-Note that the flag is cleared to avoid wrongfull trigger before a button is pressed. `GPIO_PORT_P3, GPIO_PIN5` refers the the top pushbutton and `GPIO_PORT_P5, GPIO_PIN1` to the bottom one. `Interrupt_enableInterrupt` enables the port interrupt function to be called.
+Note that the flag is cleared to avoid a wrongful trigger before a button is pressed. `GPIO_PORT_P3, GPIO_PIN5` refers the the top pushbutton and `GPIO_PORT_P5, GPIO_PIN1` to the bottom one. `Interrupt_enableInterrupt` enables the port interrupt function to be called.

 This is one of the two interrupts function called: